rusticlion/Manastorm/manastorm_codebase_dump.md

     blockableBy = {}  -- Utility spell, can't be blocked
 }

+Spells.tidalforce = {
+    id = "tidalforce",
+    name = "Tidal Force",
+    description = "Chip damage, forces AERIAL enemies out of the air", attackType = "remote",
+    castTime = 5.0,
+    cost = {"moon", "any"},
+    keywords = {
+        damage = {
+            amount = 5,
+            type = "moon"
+        },
+        ground = {
+            -- Only apply grounding if the target is AERIAL conditional = function(caster, target)
+                return target and target.elevation == "AERIAL"
+            end,
+            target = "ENEMY", -- Explicitly specify the enemy as the target vfx = "tidal_force_ground" -- Specify the visual effect to use }
+    },
+    vfx = "tidal_force",
+    sfx = "tidal_wave",
+    blockableBy = {"ward", "field"}
+}

+Spells.lunardisjunction = {
+    id = "lunardisjunction",
+    name = "Lunar Disjunction",
+    description = "Counterspell, cancels an opponent's spell and destroys its mana", attackType = "projectile",
+    castTime = 5.0,
+    cost = {"moon", "any"},
+    keywords = {
+        disjoint = {
+            -- Target the opponent's slot corresponding to the slot this spell was cast from slot = function(caster, target, slot)
+                return slot
+            end,
+            target = "SLOT_ENEMY"  -- Explicitly target enemy's spell slot
+        }
+        -- Note: Destroying the mana used to cast *this* spell (Lunar Disjunction) -- is not handled by standard keywords. 'disjoint' above handles destroying -- the mana of the *target* spell.
+Self-destruction might require a custom -- handler or engine-level support.
+    },
+    vfx = "lunardisjunction",
+    sfx = "lunardisjunction_sound",
+    blockableBy = {"barrier", "ward"} -- Disjunction is a projectile }

 Spells.gravity = {
     id = "gravity",
     name = "Gravity Pin",